Topology-Aware Block Coordinate Descent for Qubit Frequency Allocation of Superconducting Quantum Processors: Conclusion

 \section{Conclusion}

-As quantum computers remain in the Noisy Intermediate-Scale Quantum (NISQ) era, it is still essential to leverage classical computing resources to assist in the benchmarking and calibration processes.
+In both near-term superconducting processors and future large-scale architectures, classical optimization remains essential for benchmarking, calibration, and retuning of device parameters.
 Classical computers play a critical role in evaluating the performance of quantum processors by quantifying the gap between the realized quantum circuit and the idealized circuit implementation.
-In this work, we have established the mathematical equivalence between the Snake optimizer and Block Coordinate Descent (BCD), providing a rigorous theoretical foundation for this widely-used calibration strategy.
+In this work, we have established the mathematical equivalence between the Snake optimizer and Block Coordinate Descent (BCD), providing a rigorous theoretical foundation for this widely-used strategy for qubit frequency allocation.
 This formalization enables the application of classical optimization theory to analyze convergence properties and complexity scaling.
 Building on this foundation, we formulate the block ordering problem as a Sequence-Dependent Traveling Salesman Problem (SD-TSP) and solve it efficiently using the Nearest Neighbor Algorithm (NNA), achieving systematic complexity reduction compared to the graph-based heuristics (BFS, DFS) employed in the original Snake implementation.

 The proposed method achieves a computational complexity of O(N) under the assumption of local crosstalk, making it highly efficient for practical scenarios.
 Furthermore, the approach demonstrates strong robustness against random noise, ensuring reliable performance in realistic, noisy quantum environments.
 However, the method's performance can deteriorate in the presence of strong nonlocal crosstalk interactions, which underscores the limitations of the current algorithm and the need for further refinements.
+The paper progresses from a mathematical reformulation that identifies frequency allocation as a BCD problem with reduced local surrogates, through a topology-aware ordering strategy that exploits the resulting block structure, to numerical validation under a physics-motivated surrogate model.
+Each stage builds on the preceding one: the reformulation makes convergence, block-size trade-offs, and ordering costs precisely discussable; the NNA ordering is a concrete improvement visible only within that reformulation; and the simulations confirm that the structural improvement translates into measurable practical gains.